Skip to main content

 Forbidden Feelings: Sharat's POV

-“I will tell Boro Khoka to look for a spot, we will plan a picnic without them.”
-Nonibala Debi watched her unsure friend from the corner of her eyes.
+“I will tell Boro Khoka to look for a spot, and we will plan a picnic without them.”
+Nonibala Debi watched her unsure friend from the corner of her eye.
 “Don’t worry, I will tell him to convince Animesh Thakurpo to let you come with us, the cars can take us…”

 And so it was done, the women and children of the two houses poured into three cars and headed for the picnic spot one morning.
-It was a few miles into the forest and away from the town of Barishal and had a beautiful ground surrounded by tall trees that were now bare in the winter.
-The sun shone on the water of a pond at a distance and the older boys were excited about the prospect of fishing.
-There was a large Banyan tree right in the middle, where the women laid down the mats, books, handfans and fruit baskets.
+It was a few miles into the forest and away from the town of Barishal, and had a beautiful ground surrounded by tall trees that were now bare in the winter.
+The sun shone on the water of a pond at a distance, and the older boys were excited about the prospect of fishing.
+There was a large Banyan tree right in the middle, where the women laid down the mats, books, hand fans and fruit baskets.
 Before anyone could sit, the newly married Mukhopadhyay bride started peeling oranges.
-Her husband was in the town for work and she barely knew anyone except Nonibala Debi.
-The children were waiting for nods of approval from their mothers as Nirbhaya, Abhaya and Uma ran to play hide and seek.
-Renu toddled behind them forcing Swadhin who was fourteen, to leave his book reluctantly and follow the girls to keep an eye on them.
-He wanted to join the older boys in fishing but he was not allowed in.
+Her husband was in the town for work, and she barely knew anyone except Nonibala Debi.
+The children were waiting for nods of approval from their mothers as Nirbhaya, Abhaya, and Uma ran to play hide and seek.
+Renu toddled behind them, forcing Swadhin, who was fourteen, to leave his book reluctantly and follow the girls to keep an eye on them.
+He wanted to join the older boys in fishing, but he was not allowed in.
 He looked around at Renu being duly ignored by the giggling, sprinting girls as he perched himself under a tree.
-The older sisters were at a distance cutting vegetables for the preparation of the food and he looked around to find Naw Da.
+The older sisters were at a distance, cutting vegetables for the preparation of the food, and he looked around to find Naw Da.
 He was not around.

 Sharat, seventeen and curious, had wandered into the forest picking up dried sticks and fallen leaves and inspecting them.
 He heard a round of suppressed giggles and turned on his heel, straightening his suspenders as he looked through the bushes at the clearing.
-His older sisters were there, cutting vegetables the way their mother taught them, and with them was Kalyani Didi as Swadhin called her.
+His older sisters were there, cutting vegetables the way their mother taught them, and with them was Kalyani Didi, as Swadhin called her.
 She was thirteen, with her hair braided on either side, her face oddly similar to her sisters, and looking rather awkward in her surroundings.
-He overheard his sister compliment her first attempts at wearing a saree outdoors.
-He knew Abhaya well, she often accompanied her mother to their house and roamed around like she owned the place.
-Once he had bumped into her in the corridor and she asked him who he was, in his house.
-He realised he had no patience for children her age but Abhaya seemed to have taken a liking to him somehow.
+He overheard his sister complimenting her first attempts at wearing a saree outdoors.
+He knew Abhaya well; she often accompanied her mother to their house and roamed around like she owned the place.
+Once he had bumped into her in the corridor, and she asked him who he was, in his house.
+He realised he had no patience for children her age, but Abhaya seemed to have taken a liking to him somehow.
 She looked for him every time she came home, and often went through his things like she owned them.
 No wonder she was named Abhaya.
-He knew the older boys by name but none of them were as close to him as they were to his brothers, especially Bor Da.
-He watched them all, busy in groups, and noticed the women gossiping, his brothers sitting still hoping to catch a fish or two, and Swadhin scolding Uma for bumping into Renu making her fall over.
+He knew the older boys by name, but none of them were as close to him as they were to his brothers, especially Bor Da.
+He watched them all, busy in groups, and noticed the women gossiping, his brothers sitting still, hoping to catch a fish or two, and Swadhin scolding Uma for bumping into Renu, making her fall over.
 Abhaya was asking Nirbhaya to fetch water from Didi, as she cradled Renu.
-It amused Swadhin for she was only a child of five too yet somehow she acted motherly towards his toddler sister.
+It amused Swadhin, for she was only a child of five too yet somehow she acted motherly towards his toddler sister.
 He turned on his heel again and made his way through the forest, pushing through the bushes with his boots and the branch he had collected to act like a cane.
 In his vivid imagination, Sharat was on an adventure of his own.
 He did not fear getting lost, for he knew he would find his way back following the incredible amount of noise his siblings were making.

-“Here,” he answered appearing from the clearing, worried about Uma getting lost but found out that she was not alone.
+“Here,” he answered, appearing from the clearing, worried about Uma getting lost, but found out that she was not alone.
 Kalyani held her hand firmly, guiding her through the bushes towards him.

 “Maa is looking for you.”
 Uma frowned.
 Sharat nodded at her.